martijnplaat/martijnplaat.github.io/_posts/2015-07-13-rule-of-the-least-power.md

 ---
 layout: post-light-feature
-title: Rule of the least power
+title: "Rule of the least power"
-description: "Atwood's Law: any application that can be written in JavaScript, will eventually be written in JavaScript"
+description: "Atwoods Law: any application that can be written in JavaScript will eventually be written in JavaScript"
 categories: articles
 date: 2015-07-03
 comments: true